 3- The signal is decoded by structures in the brain (Processing) and may remain unnoticed by the taster if the stimulation is not strong enough.
 It is then part of the environmental noise.
 If the decoded signal is noticed then the taster compares subconsciously the perception with the ones encoded in his/her memory to be able to react to the stimulation.

 These events happen quickly, fast enough so that you can react quickly; for example, if you placed your hand accidentally on a hot plate, you remove it quickly (Action) and don't get burned!

-Human senses are grouped in two categories: the physical senses and the chemical senses.
+Human senses are grouped into two categories: the physical senses and the chemical senses.

-All the physical sensations in the mouth along with the sensations of pain, heat, or cold are referred to mouthfeel; a wine can feel heavy, or syrupy, fizzy or astringent.
+All the physical sensations in the mouth along with the sensations of pain, heat, or cold are referred to as mouthfeel; a wine can feel heavy or syrupy, fizzy or astringent.